 Thesis Funding.
 Funding for thesis-related expenses (except copying and binding costs) is available through the Office of the Dean of Arts and Sciences.
 There are no deadlines for this funding.

 Mid-January.
-By the start of the spring semester (Tuesday, Jan.
-14), a full bibliography and a more substantial piece of writing are due.
+By the start of the spring semester, a full bibliography and a more substantial piece of writing are due.

 Late February.
-By late February (Monday, February 24), a full first draft of the thesis is due.
-(Monday, Feb.
-17 through Friday, Feb.
-21 is Midterm Recess.)
+Right after February break, a full first draft of the thesis is due.

 N.B.: By late March, check with the department administrator to learn the deadline for nominations for the annual Doris Brewer Cohen Award.
 To be considered for this award, you must give your readers ample time to read your completed thesis.